Iron Canyon Fish Passage Project FAQ

 A survey has been conducted for the project reach to support design and to document existing channel slopes, boulder configuration, channel width, jump heights, pool depths, bed material, and flow characteristics (i.e., velocity and depth).
 The survey included low altitude aerial photography from a unmanned aerial vehicle (UAV) to generate a point cloud and high resolution georectified aerial image, ground-base simultaneous localization and mapping (SLAM) of selected areas to map overhangs and sieves between boulders not captured through aerial photogrammetry, single beam sonar for bathymetry of large areas below the water surface, and a total station survey of the channel thalweg, hydraulic controls, and to provide a unique ID for large individual boulders.

 In addition to the pre-construction survey of the project reach, at least one reference reach has been identified and surveyed.
-The reference reach was selected because fish are known to pass, albeit challenging.
+The reference reach was selected because fish are known to pass, albeit difficult.
 The reference reach survey was less robust than the project reach survey but sufficient enough to determine the channel slope, channel width, jump heights, pool depths, bed material, and flow characteristics.
 The resulting metrics from the reference reach will be used during the design process following a stream simulation design approach where conditions within the design reach are intended to provide similar or better passage conditions when compared to the reference reach.
 As part of the design process, the selected project design criteria will be presented and compared to existing regulatory design criteria.

 Once project is completed, resulting channel slopes, channel width, jump heights, and flow characteristics will be determined from the as-built post-construction survey and compared to the design target values for these metrics.
 The outcome of the post-construction survey will be documented and made available on the project’s webpage.